HomeSellingExpert brand logo

 Even if the surveyor misses something, you'll be covered by their professional indemnity insurance.
 It's an extra layer of cover for you should something go wrong.

-I'm happy to pass you onto the surveying firm we use: Call me now on 0330 223 5568 or email me on advice@homesellingexpert.co.uk and I'll be happy to put you in touch.
+I'm happy to pass you onto the surveying firm we use: Email me at advice@homesellingexpert.co.uk and I'll be happy to put you in touch.

 1.3.
 Review the Legal Pack